AnilRedshift/docker_www/www/html/wp-content/plugins/meow-gallery/readme.txt

 Contributors: TigrouMeow, kywyz
 Tags: gallery, masonry, justified, photo, gutenberg, image, block, lightroom Requires at least: 5.0
-Tested up to: 5.8.1
+Tested up to: 6.0
 Requires PHP: 7.0
-Stable tag: 4.2.2
+Stable tag: 4.2.6

 Polished and beautiful gallery built for image lovers.
 Designed to work for WordPress 5 (Gutenberg Block) but also the standard Gallery Shortcode.

 == Description ==

-Polished and beautiful gallery built for image lovers.
-Designed to work for WordPress 5 (Gutenberg Block) and also the standard Gallery Shortcode.
-It's responsive, retina-friendly, has modern layouts, is blazing fast and tightly optimized.
-If you are interested in seeing the layouts in actions, click here: [Meow Gallery's Layouts](https://meowapps.com/meow-gallery-layouts/).
+Fast and smooth gallery built for image lovers.
+Designed to work with Gutenberg Blocks as well as the natural Gallery Shortcode.
+It's responsive, retina-friendly, has modern layouts, blazing fast and tightly optimized.
+If you are interested in seeing the layouts in actions, click here: [Meow Gallery's Layouts](https://meowapps.com/meow-gallery/layouts/).

 === Features ===